 Working with other agencies and with community input, the aim is to achieve a revitalisation of this area of the waterfront and to improve links with the City of Fremantle.

-Elements of the Masterplan now in place include the Maritime Museum, which was developed by the State Government and opened in 2002, O’Connor Landing where the ferries berth, realignment of Peter Hughes Drive, and refurbishment of historic B Shed to house a ferry terminal and café (pictured below).
+Elements of the Masterplan now in place include the Western Australian Maritime Museum, which was developed by the State Government and opened in 2002, O’Connor Landing where the ferries berth, realignment of Peter Hughes Drive, and refurbishment of historic B Shed to house a ferry terminal and café (pictured below).

 The Phillimore Street Integrated Master Plan has been developed to improve linkages between Fremantle city centre and the Victoria Quay waterfront.